macaelaskelton/MacaqueNet.github.io/ethics_guidelines.md

 image: assets/images/tibetan.jpg
 ---

-We have developed a some basic ethical guidelines for any project wishing to utilise OR contribute to the MacaqueNet database.
+We have developed some basic ethical guidelines for any project wishing to utilise OR contribute to the MacaqueNet database.
 These guidelines include the utilisation of animals and field sites.

-The following guidelines must be applied to ALL procedures and contributions in MacaqueNet projects:
+The following guidelines must be applied to ALL procedures and contributions for MacaqueNet projects:

 - MacaqueNet projects must NOT be conducted using invasive methods.
 - All participating researchers answer to an ethics committee which approves the project and is named in the respective publication.